 WHAT IS THE WORLD ARABIAN HORSE ORGANIZATION?

-The year 2018 saw WAHO celebrate its 50th birthday.
+The year 2020 sees WAHO celebrate its 50th birthday.
 As we move into our second half century, we thought it might be interesting to take a quick look back at WAHO’s main achievements.
 So, what is ‘WAHO’?
 The acronym stands for ‘The World Arabian Horse Organization’.

 WAHO has the responsibility of ensuring that standards acceptable to all its Registering Authority Members are established and maintained in the matters of regulations, methods of registration and production of Stud Books.
 We have a President, an Executive Committee and two elected Consultants to the Executive Committee.
 Registering Authority Members are each entitled to send two voting delegates to the biennial WAHO General Assemblies.
 Associate Members may send two non-voting delegates, and Individual Associate Members may attend as observers.
 We also arrange a World Registrars’ Meeting at each Conference, which has become increasingly important over the years.